 - Improve Ireland’s cost competitiveness and oppose any increases in costs related to sick pay, pension costs, wage increases and mandatory PRSI increases.

 - ISME has been lobbying all public representatives on the issue of local authority commercial rates.
-We’re currently lobbying for the introduction of a more fairer and equitable rates revaluation system; one which is based on size and profitability of a business.
+We’re currently lobbying for the introduction of a more fair and equitable rates revaluation system; one which is based on size and profitability of a business.

 Spending on Infrastructure:

 - The state needs to prioritise the National Broadband plan, the completion of the M20 between Cork and Limerick, the rapid provision of affordable housing, and improved public transport.
-We ware lobbying government to target infrastructure at 4% of GNI.

 Public Sector Reform: